 Walking and Driving Tours

 Explore Vermont along unhurried roadways and in pedestrian-friendly downtowns, where visitors are always warmly welcomed.
-Walking tours expose the layers of history to show how many Vermont towns have grown and prospered through the centuries.
+Walking tours expose layers of history to show how Vermont towns have grown and prospered through the centuries.

 Vermont Culinary Experiences

 Vermont’s scenic roadways lead to delicious, local cuisine by artisan chefs, creative food companies and passionate farmers.This six-day itinerary offers a sumptuous smorgasbord of Vermont agrarian and food experiences.
 Hungry for more?
 More Vermont culinary tours are at DigInVT.com.